 - Two-year program with Fall start.

+Supervisor who is a regular SAPL full-time faculty.
 Students typically undertake projects that contribute to one of the School’s industry-partnered research initiatives within the City Building Design Lab.
-Students can participate in the Mitacs Accelerate program.

 Required courses address fundamental principles and conceptual paradigms of design-based research.
 Courses establish the context in which students define their research project.

-- Minimum two (2) half-course electives, selected in consultation with the supervisor
+- Minimum 3 units of elective credit, course(s) selected in consultation with the supervisor

 - Thesis proposal approved by the supervisor